A Virtual Private Network is a vital tool for internet security, especially when you’re working from home.

 Next up is PureVPN, a straightforward VPN with a number of premium features available.
 Much like NordVPN, once you sign up you’ll be presented with a screen where you can Quick Connect to the ideal server for you.
 You can also select from a large number of servers available around the world if you’re looking to access content from other countries too.
 Your account will give you access to PureVPN on five devices.

 This VPN also has many premium features, not the least of which is a dedicated IP.
 This feature will not only hide your actual IP address, but it will give you your own dedicated IP address, too.
 Normally, the server (computer) that a VPN connects you to may be shared by others using the VPN.
 With a dedicated IP, the server is private, which can improve the connection speed between your computer and the server.
-Like NordVPN, Pure is currently on a substantial discount.
 You can also go here to try a seven-day free trial of PureVPN, premium features and all, for just $0.99.

 Finally, there’s ExpressVPN, another streamlined VPN service.
 After you’ve signed up, you can hop right on the application and immediately connect to the best server available for you.
 And, like the others, you can access a list of servers — more than 3,000 to be exact.
 It gives you access for five devices, like PureVPN.
-And it’s on sale, too, reducing the price of a one-year plan by almost half, along with throwing in three months for free.
+And if you sign up for a 12-month plan, you can get 35% off compared to paying for one month at a time.

 ExpressVPN includes some additional features on top of the VPN service.
 Under its Privacy & Security Tools, there is a password generator that creates very strong passwords that are extra hard to crack.
 You can also get 30 days free each time you persuade a friend to buy a subscription, which is certainly a nice bonus.